ethereum/portal-blog/pages/posts/2024-portal-prague.md

 pouring over our designs and plans.
-Much of our time has been focused on the near term plans for finishing our MVP goals of delivering our three core networks that are slated to deliver unprecedented access to Ethereum's Execution data, free of long sync times and expensive hardware requirements.
+Much of our time has been focused on the near term plans for finishing our MVP goals of delivering our three core networks that are slated to deliver unprecedented access to Ethereum's Execution data, freeing users of long sync times and heavy hardware requirements.

 - The Beacon network allows clients to follow the HEAD of the chain.
 - The History network delivers access to the chain history, serving headers and block bodies
 - The State network provides a full archive of Ethereum's account and contract state data

 Since Ethereum's launch, this data has been locked away behind the high cost of running an Ethereum full node.
-The goal of Portal has always been to shift the core paradigms of Ethereum's peer-to-peer distributed networks away from the status quo of priviledged access to this data into an egalitarian model that is inherently friendly towards broader participation and easier access.
+The goal of Portal is to shift the core paradigms of Ethereum's peer-to-peer distributed networks away from the status quo of priviledged access to this data into an egalitarian model that is inherently friendly towards broader participation and easier access.

 ## Roadmap